Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Block-iterative methods for coupled PDEs

-where $\alpha_\AA$ is the coercivity constant of the monolithic operator and $\|\Ae\|$ is the continuity constant of the explicit part of the operator. \end{theorem} \begin{proof} From \cref{eq:monolithic_iteration} we can derive the following error equation for $e^k:=w-w^k$:
+where $\alpha_\AA$ is the coercivity constant of the monolithic operator, $\alpha_{\Ai}$ is the coercivity constant of the implicit part, and $\|\Ae\|$ is the continuity constant of the explicit part of the operator. \end{theorem} \begin{proof} From \cref{eq:monolithic_iteration} we can derive the following error equations for $e^k:=w-w^k$: